New Life Community Services (NLCS) is committed to a high standard of transparency, integrity, compliance and accountability.

 If any employee believes reasonably and in good faith that malpractice exists in the workplace, then her or she should report this immediately to their own line manager.
 However, if for any reason they are reluctant to do so, then they should report their concerns to either the:

-- Head of Human Resources (email address: [email protected]); or
+- Head of Governance, Risk & Compliance (email address: [email protected]); or

 - Board Secretary